 March 15, Day 1: Arrival in Omaha.
-Participants should plan to arrive in Omaha by 1:30 p.m. today (Omaha Airport code is OMA).
+Participants should plan to arrive in Omaha today (airport code OMA).
 A room will be reserved in your name at our hotel near the airport in Carter Lake, which geographic accident has placed politically in Iowa.
-We will meet in the hotel lobby at 2:00 p.m. for a trip across the Missouri River to Lake Manawa and an early dinner in Council Bluffs, Iowa.
-Here we will scan the lake for waterfowl and other early migrants, watching especially for such less common diving ducks as Greater Scaup and Hooded Mergansers, Bald Eagles, and the hordes of Ring-billed and Herring Gulls that stream in to roost for the night.
+We will meet in the hotel lobby at 4:00 p.m. for a short drive to one of the large lakes near Omaha, followed by an early dinner.
+Here we will scan the lake for waterfowl and other early migrants, watching especially for such less common diving ducks as Greater Scaup and Hooded Mergansers, Bald Eagles, and perhaps a Killdeer or Greater Yellowlegs.
 At dusk we'll listen for the amazing courtship flights of American Woodcocks, their buzzing sometimes accompanied by the hoots of a Barred Owl.
-In most years, we hear (and usually see) woodcocks only here at Lake Manawa.
+In most years, we hear (and usually see) woodcocks only on this first evening.

-NIGHT: Hampton Inn, Carter Lake, Iowa
+NIGHT: Hampton Inn Omaha Airport, Carter Lake, Iowa